 Faculty Sponsored Research

-This page will be updated as additional information becomes available.
 Students selected for these projects are considered part of the Summer Research Program.
 Unless otherwise stated, they are eligible for subsidized housing and other support, and are expected to participate in the activities of the program, including weekly seminars, area coordinator group meetings and, most importantly, the Research Ethics session and the End of Summer Conference on July 29, 2015.
 Students who participate in Faculty Sponsored research should note that they will also be required to turn in a final abstract and report to the URC (although it will not be necessary for the student to write two reports - the URC will accept a copy of whatever report the mentor requires, as long as it meets our minimum page guidelines).
 For questions about the URC's final report or presentation requirements, please contact the URC.

 Note to Faculty: Opportunities will need to be posted by January 26, 2015 in order to be considered eligible for URC support.